 4. ExpressVPN: Best for Server Options

 What makes ExpressVPN special compared to other VPN providers is its far reach of servers to utilize.
-Whether you want to appear logged in from your own country or others around the world, you can find what you're looking for with ExpressVPN.
+With servers in 105 countries, whether you want to appear logged in from your own country or others around the world, you can find what you're looking for with ExpressVPN.

 Pricing